javimarsal/devtec-guides/Set a consistent cursor theme for nix UI packages/guide-english/REAMDE.md

 nix-shell '<home-manager>' -A install
 ```

+Don't worry about some red text, this is just some warnings of Nix (due to `optionsDocBook is deprecated since 23.11 and will be removed in 24.05`).

 <!-- TODO: no poner lo que sale en la terminal (resultado), sino explicarlo -->
 After installing Home Manager, this is shown in shell: